JimSeker/speech/README.md

 `legacy/` is older examples that are either depreciated or have been replaced by newer ones.

 `speech2text` use the button to have it recognize the speech.
 It will list the top 5 results and speak the top result.
-It also has multilingual abilities.
+It also has multilingual abilities (broken currently).

 `speech2textdemo` use the recognizerIntent to get the speech2text engine and displays the top 5 results.